 Living with the skin condition psoriasis can be challenging, especially when it’s accompanied by psoriatic arthritis.
-At Houston Rheumatology and Arthritis Specialists in Katy, Texas, board-certified rheumatologist Kiran Farheen, MD, can help you control the symptoms of psoriasis and psoriatic arthritis, including itchy skin and joint pain.
+In Katy, Texas, board-certified rheumatologist Kiran Farheen, MD, can help you control the symptoms of psoriasis and psoriatic arthritis, including itchy skin and joint pain.
 To schedule an appointment, call her office today or use the convenient online booking option.

 Psoriasis is a chronic condition that causes red, scaly patches of skin, known as plaques.
 When you have psoriasis, your body produces skin cells too quickly, causing them to build up and form these plaques.